theihasan/laravel-bkash/README.md

 # Laravel bKash

-A Laravel package for integrating the bKash Tokenized Payment Gateway into your Laravel application with ease.
+A simple Laravel package for integrating the bKash Tokenized Payment Gateway into your application.
+With built-in payment flow and full control via manual methods, this package supports payment creation, execution, status queries, refunds, and token management.

 ---